chengyawlow/chengyawlow.github.io/_pages/about.md

 # News
 <!-- <span style="font-size: smaller;">(in the recent six months)</span> -->
++ **Sep.
+07, 2024**: Secured a position as one of the winning teams in the [Computer Vision for Ecology - Marine Species Classification Challenge](https://eval.ai/web/challenges/challenge-page/2292/overview), held in conjunction with the European Conference on Computer Vision (ECCV) 2024.
 + **June 25, 2024**: Our journal article has been accepted by the IEEE TIFS (SCIE, IF 6.3).
   - Paper Title: Uncertainty-Aware Face Embedding with Contrastive Learning for Open-Set Evaluation
 + **June 18, 2024**: Attending the CVPR 2024 for an oral presentation.